 Natalie has over fifteen years experience as a psychotherapist treating clients with conditions such as PTSD, trauma, anxiety, depression, ADHD, insomnia and relationship issues.
 When she introduced neurofeedback into her practice three years ago, she was thrilled to discover neurofeedback sped up–sometimes effortlessly–her client’s healing process.

 ABOUT NEUROFEEDBACK TRAINING CO.

-Headquartered in NYC, Neurofeedback Training Co. has clinics in Manhattan, L.A, and Boulder.
-We offer in-office training as well as neurofeedback equipment for home use.
-Our clinic in New York is located close to Union Square at 80 E. 11th St #310, New York, NY 10003.
+Headquartered in NYC, Neurofeedback Training Co. has clinics in Manhattan, L.A, Pasadena, Denver and Boulder.
+Our expert neurofeedback team offer in-office training as well as neurofeedback equipment for home use.
+The home system devices available for rent provides the same training as in-office visits and is the most convenient and cost-effective training options.